Advice levels

 Security forces have targeted foreign journalists.
 Egyptian authorities have arrested, detained or questioned journalists.

-Protests can happen anywhere and at any time.
-But the following places and times are common focal points for demonstrations:
+Protests can happen anywhere and at any time, although strict security clampdowns have been preventing protests in recent years.
+However, the following places and times are common focal points for demonstrations:

 Under Egyptian law, it's illegal for: